koendv/vacuum-pump-controller/README_DEVELOPER.md

 - Set "Optimize: Smallest (-Os) with LTO"
   [Link Time Optimization](https://gcc.gnu.org/wiki/LinkTimeOptimization) (LTO) saves 11828 bytes flash.
 But sometimes LTO drops too much code, so this option requires careful checking the program still works after LTO.

 If LTO works, these measures save 23291 bytes flash, enough for the code to fit in 64K. (size: 63756 bytes).
+Personally, I think it's safer to buy a STM32F013 with 128 kbyte flash, and avoid use of LTO until flash is full.